 Build a strong foundation in basic and applied human nutrition as you delve into a broad range of topics, from community nutrition to how our bodies actually metabolize and use nutrients.
-You’ll explore rich opportunities to integrate your nutrition with your interests in other areas within the fields of health and science, such as population and public health nutrition, and international nutrition.
+You’ll explore rich opportunities to integrate nutrition with your interests in other areas within the fields of health and science, such as population and public health, and international nutrition.

 - Campus: Vancouver

 - Faculty: Faculty of Land and Food Systems